metachris/pdfx/README.rst

 Introduction
 ============

-Extract metadata and links from a local or remote PDF, and optionally download all referenced PDFs.
+Extract metadata and references from a local or remote PDF, and optionally download all referenced PDFs.

 **Features**

 * Extract metadata and references from a given PDF
-* Works with local and online pdfs
 * Detects pdf, url, arxiv and doi references
 * **Fast, parallel download of all referenced PDFs**
 * Output as text or JSON (using the ``-j`` flag)
 * Extract the PDF text (using the ``--text`` flag)
 * Use as command-line tool or Python package
 * Compatible with Python 2 and 3
+* Works with local and online pdfs

 Getting Started